 This is the second post showing you how we painted our kitchen cabinets.
 You can see post #1 here with a lot more photos of the finished project.
 Today I’m going to share with you tips for painting kitchen cabinets based on our experience.

 Thank you for all of the great comments and compliments on our Kitchen Makeover.
 It was a long process (about 7 years) but I’m so happy with how it turned out.
 I thought I’d dedicate a post to the process we went through to paint the cabinets, given all of the questions left on the last post.
-We made a lot of mistakes and I’m happy to share with you those mistakes so that if you tackle a project like this in the future that you might avoid some of them.
+We made a lot of mistakes and I’m happy to share with you those mistakes so that if you tackle painting kitchen cabients yourself in the future that you might avoid some of them.

 Let me first say that this is a HUGE undertaking.
 It’s not really a weekend project, more like a “month of weekends project”.
-My husband and I worked mostly on Saturdays and evenings and had everything gone as planned it would have taken at least 2 full weekends plus several other week nights.
+My husband and I worked mostly on Saturdays and evenings and had everything went as planned it would have taken at least 2 full weekends plus several other weeknights.

 (you can see the orange peel texture in this photo)